logo image

 A large Fairground is set up at the Links between May and August every year.

-Burntisland Golf Club, also known as Dodhead Golf Course, is situated under 1 mile northwest of the Town centre.
+Burntisland Golf Club, also known as Dodhead Golf Course, is under 1 mile northwest of the Town centre.
 The Club was founded in 1897.

 Burntisland History